Zibri/TapeTests/README.md

 ## Test A

+Turn on the C64, and wait at least 10 minutes before starting the test.

 LOAD"TAP204060.PRG"   on a **real** C64.
 Connect a **real** "datasette" (Commodore C2N).
 Reset the tape counter to 000.